dedeswim/ml_project_1/README.md

 ├── notes.md: general notes about the project development ├── README.md: this file :)
-├── requirements.txt: contains the packages used to run the project ├── data: contains the datasets (.gitignore'd)
+├── requirements.txt: contains the packages used to run the project ├── run.py: contains the **final code** to train the model ├── implementations.py: contains **all** the implementations required by the project ├── data: contains the datasets (.gitignore'd)
 │   ├── test.csv
 │   └── train.csv
 ├── notebooks
-│   ├── features_overview.ipynb: notebook where we study the features
-│   └── tests.ipynb: some random tests
-└── src
-    ├── main.py: will contain the final code to train the model ├── helpers.py
-    ├── split.py
-    ├── logistic: contains the functions used to train the logistic regression model │   ├── cost.py
-    │   ├── gradient.py
-    │   ├── hessian.py
-    │   ├── implementations.py
-    │   └── sigmoid.py
-    └── regression: contains the functions used to train the linear regression model ├── gradient.py
-        ├── implementations.py
-        ├── loss.py
-        ├── non_required_impl.py: some useful implementations that are not required by the project └── polynomials.py
+│   ├── features_log.ipynb: contains our investigations about taking the logarithm of the features │   ├── features_overview.ipynb: contains the exploratory data analysis phase │   ├── logistic_regression.ipynb: contains out trials with logistic regression │   └── ridge_regression.ipynb: contains our trials with ridge regression └── src
+    ├── helpers.py: some helper functions used by different modules ├── split.py: contains the function used to split the dataset into training and test sets ├── k_fold.py: contains the functions used for cross-validation ├── polynomials.py: contains the functions used to get the polynom ├── logistic: contains the functions used to train the logistic regression model │   ├── loss.py: contains the function to compute the loss function │   ├── gradient.py: contains the function to compute the gradient │   ├── hessian.py: contains the function to compute the hessian │   ├── implementations.py: contains the **logistic regression** implementations required by the project │   └── sigmoid.py: contains the function to compute the sigmoid └── linear: contains the functions used to train the linear regression model ├── gradient.py: contains the function to compute the gradient ├── implementations.py: contains the **linear regression** implementations required by the project └── loss.py: contains the function to compute the loss function
 ```